Flat rate shipping $15. 10% discount on your first order with newsletter sign up!

 If the oil still smells ok, try searching the web for different uses for your oil.
 Maybe diffusing peppermint essential oil wasn’t your favourite thing, but placing a drop of peppermint oil on a cotton ball for your closet can keep ants and spiders at bay.
 Go pine cone collecting and create your own potpourri, or buy some diffusing reeds, pop the cap off your bottle and create your own reed diffuser.

 It would be nice if you could take them to your pharmacist as you would with leftover medicine, but a recent canvas of local pharmacists came up with no takers.
 Essential oils can be used for therapeutic remedies, but they aren’t considered ‘medicine’ in pharmacy programs.
 That leaves us with our local waste management program.

 Bottles with essential oils still in them should be treated as hazardous waste.
 When poured into the sink they can get into the water supply and cause damage to animals and the environment.
 When poured into the backyard they can harm pets and children.
+I love my backyard bunnies and birds so I'll be protecting their environment not adding chemicals to it.
 A couple of drops in the sink to combat odour isn’t a problem, but anything more and you’re taking a risk.
-I love my backyard bunnies and birds.
 So take a family trip to the city dump and dispose of your unused and expired oil as hazardous waste.

 In my region of Halton, the waste program provides dates for community events and locations for safe disposal of unwanted oils in any amount.
 Refer to the Health Products Stewardship Association for information.